Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 [Instance.FindFirstAncestorOfClass]: #user-content-instancefindfirstancestorofclass
 <code>Instance:FindFirstAncestorOfClass(className: [string](##)): [Instance][Instance]?</code>

-FindFirstAncestor returns the first ancestor of the instance whose [ClassName][Instance.ClassName] equals *className*, or nil if no such instance was found.
+FindFirstAncestorOfClass returns the first ancestor of the instance whose [ClassName][Instance.ClassName] equals *className*, or nil if no such instance was found.